legend-exp/remage/docs/manual/output.md

 Similarly, for simulations involving optical photons it is possible to discard all optical photon tracks before simulating them if no energy was deposited in Germanium.
-This can be enabled with the:
+This can be enabled with the [link]<project:../rmg-commands.md#rmgoutputgermaniumdiscardphotonsifnogermaniumedep>:

 `/RMG/Output/Germanium/DiscardPhotonsIfNoGermaniumEdep`

 macro command.

 By default, the position saved for each step is the average of the pre and post-step point.
-This can be controlled with the macro command:
+This can be controlled with the macro command [link]<project:../rmg-commands.md#rmgoutputgermaniumsteppositionmode>:

 `/RMG/Output/Germanium/StepPositionMode`